Happy Birthday, Aidan Turner! The Dublin actor was born on this day, June 19, in 1983.

 "An Unexpected Journey", the first film in the series, proved to be extremely popular at the box office and ranks as the 45th most successful film of all time, taking more than $1 billion in box offices across the world.
 Turner played Kili, one of the lead dwarves, in the hit series.

-It was in Poldark, however, were Turner made a name for himself as a heart-throb and excellent actor in the lead role of the BBC period drama.
+It was in Poldark, however, where Turner made a name for himself as a heart-throb and excellent actor in the lead role of the BBC period drama.

 Set in the late 1700s, the series follows Captain Ross Poldark who returns to Cornwall, England after serving in the British Army in the American War of Independence.